 The duty for teachers mentioned above does not apply in cases where a pupil is at risk of FGM or FGM is suspected but is not known to have been carried out.
 Staff should not examine pupils.

-Any member of staff who suspects a pupil is at risk of FGM or suspects that FGM has been carried out or discovers that a pupil age 18 or over appears to have been a victim of FGM must speak to the DSL and follow our local safeguarding procedures.
+Any member of staff who suspects a pupil is at risk of FGM or suspects that FGM has been carried out must speak to the DSL and follow our local safeguarding procedures.

-10.2 Radicalisation and extremism
+11.2 Radicalisation and extremism